Raifa21/Raifa21/README.md

 Hey there!

-I'm Raifa, soon-to-be fresher @Cambridge for ComSci!
+I'm Raifa, a first year at the University of Cambridge.

 I make useful desktop/web applications for VRChat.